 You should use a non-traditional resume if you’re applying for a job that requires the same skills used in making the resume.
 For example, a video resume can help you showcase your video editing skills.

-But because resume-reading software is still limited in what it can understand, you should still use a traditional resume as your main application document, unless the job posting specifically asks for something else.
+However, you should still use a traditional resume as your main application document, unless the job posting specifically asks for something else.
+Attach your non-traditional resume type as something extra for the hiring manager to check out.

-Mini Resume
+Mini resume

 This type of resume can be anything from a business card–sized handout featuring a brief version of your resume introduction, to a notepad paper–sized resume.